 Proudly Serving Fort Dodge and Surrounding Areas

-What you can expect in a home inspection
+What you as a homebuyer can expect in a home inspection

-A Comprehensive Home Inspection is the examination of every component of the house according to our Standard of Practice and then produce a report covering the findings.
-The typical inspection lasts 2.5 to 4 hours and I encourage you to be present during the inspection to get a firsthand explanation of the findings and ask questions.
-Also, any problems I discover will make more sense if you see them in person instead of relying solely on the report.
+A Comprehensive Home Inspection is the examination of every component of the house according to our Standard of Practice.
+Producing a report covering the findings with a straight forward description.
+A typical inspection lasts 2.5 to 4 hours and I encourage the homebuyer to be present during the inspection.
+This allows you to get a firsthand explanation of the findings and ask questions.
+Also, problems I discover will make more sense in person instead of relying solely on the report.
 If you cannot be present for the entire inspection being present at the end of the inspection to go over any findings is recommended.

-Let me as a professional do the work for you, a home inspection will cost you a little bit of time and money, but in the long run you’ll be glad you did it.
-I can reveal problems that you may not have recognized and may be able to get the current owners to repair them or pay you for the expected cost of the repairs, saving you time and money.
-If you are a first-time homebuyer, an inspection can give you a crash course in home maintenance and a checklist of items that need attention to make your home as safe and sound as possible.
+Let me as a professional help you, a home inspection will cost you a little bit of time and money.
+In the long run you’ll be glad you did it.
+I reveal problems that you may not have recognized and the current owners may not have been aware of.
+This allows the owner to repair them or pay you for the expected cost of the repairs, saving you time and money.
+If you are a first-time homebuyer, an inspection gives you a crash course in home maintenance, providing a checklist of items that need attention.
+Enabling you to make your new home as safe and sound as possible.
 Don’t skip this important step in the home-buying process – it’s worth every penny.

 Costly Mistake #1: Thinking you can't afford it.